voduytuan/httpdock/README.md

 - `delay`: response delay (in miliseconds-ms).
 Eg: `/v1/mocks?delay=1000`

 You can use one or all parameters in one request.
 Eg: `/v1/mocks?status=422&format=json&size=2048&delay=300`...

+## Source code

+Source code of this project hosted at [https://github.com/voduytuan/httpdock].
+This project is developed in Slim Framework v4, and running with Apache & PHP 8.
+You can customize service behaviors in file `./public/index.php` and build your own docker image (eg: `docker build . -t your-image`).